-Nevada nurses holding a Doctor of Nursing Practice (DNP) are among the most important healthcare professionals in the state, providing expert treatment in clinical settings and serving in critical administrative roles.
+Nevada nurses holding a Doctor of Nursing Practice (DNP) are among the most important healthcare professionals in the state, providing expert diagnosis and treatment in clinical settings and serving in critical administrative roles.
+NPs and other APRNs in healthcare delivery and primary care have never been more vital in Las Vegas and throughout Nevada, especially given the persistent shortage of doctors here.
+In fact, as of 2019 all of the state’s 17 counties reported some type of health professional shortage.

 Earning a Doctor of Nursing Practice (DNP) in Nevada